psyhomb/wireguard-tools/README.md

 ### Usage

-Before start using this script you will have to update [wgcg.vars](./wgcg.vars) configuration file.
+Before running the script we'll have to update [wgcg.conf](./wgcg.conf) configuration file.
-For most use cases the only variable you would have to modify is `WGCG_SERVER_PUBLIC_IP`.
+For most use cases the only variable we'd have to modify is `WGCG_SERVER_PUBLIC_IP`.

 ```bash
 # Server name (wireguard interface name e.g. wg0 || wg1 || wg2)